esromlabs/appStation/README.md

 >A state machine is made of states and transition.
 States represent a resting state where properties are static and only a transition can change them.
 Transitions move the current state of the state machine interpretor to a new state.
 State Machines are

->You will not find an "IF" or "WHILE" control structure in an FSM.
-The traversal from state to state is determined by the topology of the graph.
-Conditionals and loops are easy to make by branching or cyclical transitions
+>There are no "IF" or "WHILE" control structure in an FSM.
+The traversal from state to state is determined by transitions.
+Conditionals and loops are made by contructing branching or cyclical transitions.

 FSA Visualization
 ------------------